 All landlords hope to find tenants who will pay the rent on time, take good care of the property, and abide by the terms of the lease.
 That’s why screening your tenants is an important practice to get into, because it can help identify those individuals who are most likely to be such good tenants.
-When you’re going through the screening process for tenants, here are some things you should keep in mind.
+When you’re going through the screening process for tenants, here are some tenant tips for your rental property.

 You should always thoroughly examine a tenant’s credit history, because it’s usually a good indicator of how promptly they pay their debts.
 You don’t have to worry so much about things like medical bills or student loan debt, because those don’t have much impact on a tenant’s ability to pay the rent.
 However, if you see a history of late payments on a number of debts that a potential tenant has, this should serve as a red flag which means you should avoid this particular candidate.